meldridge/meldridge.github.io/emails/_posts/2018-09-10-Email-update-Security-gatekeeping-in-a-DevOps-world.md

 For this sort of project,  ["move fast and break things"](https://www.brainyquote.com/quotes/mark_zuckerberg_453439) is _extremely_ literal.

-Overall, DevOps is a fantastic method for writing and deploying modern consumer software, but it's important to remember that not all software is consumer software.
+Overall, DevOps is a great methodology for shipping  consumer software, but it's important to remember that not all software is consumer software.
 Sometimes, you'll still need the gatekeeper.